miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 Many of these tests rely on a given server state.
 In other words, you want to test that the user can view ten photos, *given ten photos exist on the server* when the user boots the app.
 This is where factories come in.

-Factories let you define the server state your test requires, directly in the test:
+Factories let you define the initial server state directly in the test:

 ```js
 test("I can view the photos", function() {